Are invisible aligners making your teeth yellow? The answer is yes, they can, but only if you don’t take proper preventive measures.

 Whitening Teeth with Aligners and Invisalign

-Many people wonder if it’s possible to whiten their teeth while wearing aligners, and the answer is generally yes.
+Many people wonder if whitening their teeth while wearing aligners is possible, and the answer is generally yes.
 However, it’s important to keep in mind that the whitening process can only be done after consulting with your dentist and receiving their approval.
-This is because certain types of teeth whitening products can interfere with the alignment process of your aligners treatment.
+This is because certain types of teeth whitening products can interfere with the alignment process of your aligner treatment.
 Your dentist may recommend a specific type of whitening product that is safe to use with clear aligners or suggest waiting until after your treatment is complete to undergo teeth whitening.
-It’s important to follow your dentist’s instructions carefully to avoid any potential complications or setbacks to your orthodontic treatment.

-See our reviews of the best invisible aligners available
+See our reviews of the best whitening products

 Frequently Asked Questions